A-I-dan/A-I-dan.github.io/_posts/2019-01-29-Intro-To-Computer-Science:-The-Binary-System.md

 8  4  2  1
 1  1  1  0

-(3) Add up each value with a 1 underneath it.
+(3) Add up each value with a 1 underneath of it.
 In this case, the binary number 1110 is equal to the decimal number 14.
 Because:

 ![equation](http://mathurl.com/render.cgi?2%5E3%2C%202%5E2%2C%202%5E1%2C%202%5E0%0A%0A1%20-%201%20-%201%20-%200%0A%0A8+%204+2+%200%20%20%3D%2014%0A%5Cnocache)